architecture-research-group/gem5-dpdk-setup/README.md

 # Userspace Networking in gem5

-This documentation contains instructions, (real and synthetic) benchmarks, and files for running unmodified Intel Data Plane Development Kit (DPDK) in gem5 simulator.
+This documentation contains instructions, benchmarks, and files for running unmodified Intel&reg; Data Plane Development Kit (DPDK) in gem5 simulator.

 There are three shortcomings in current architectural simulators with respect to evaluating future networked systesm:
 1. Existing simulations have outdated networking subsystem that can at best model a few tens of Gbps network throughput.